 Patients take part in group therapy, lectures, educational seminars, holistic therapies, have the opportunity to explore new spiritualities, and more.
 PHP is commonly used as a stepdown program for individuals transitioning from inpatient to IOP who are unable to access sober or transitional living.

 Our Substance Abuse IOP in Raleigh works with clients that are coming from an inpatient setting as well as those who are seeking IOP as their primary treatment for substance abuse.
 Not all intensive outpatient programs operate the same way, so it is always best to check with your provider on their specific policies.

 IOP typically is a 3-hour group therapy session held three nights a week.
 It serves as a safe place for group members to process and receive feedback about experiences they have encountered throughout their day as an individual in early recovery.

 How To Decide On A Level of Care

 There are a few ways to give a rough evaluation of what level of care one should seek when looking for substance abuse treatment for themselves or loved ones.
 Ultimately the appropriate level of care is a medical decision that should only be made by a medical professional.

-At AIM, we offer a free consultation to make sure that we match you with the appropriate level of care for your needs.
+At Advaita Integrated Medicine, we offer a free consultation to make sure that we match you with the appropriate level of care for your needs.
 Read on to find a few key areas that you will want to consider when deciding which level of care to seek.